-Provide Lots of Exercise
+Provide lots of exercise

-"An exhausted cattle dog is a good cattle dog," according to the Australian Cattle Dog Rescue Association, which works to rehome blue heelers whose prior owners might not have the knowledge or time to devote to these active animals.
+An exhausted cattle dog is a good cattle dog, according to the Australian Cattle Dog Rescue Association, which works to rehome blue heelers whose prior owners might not have the knowledge or time to devote to these active animals.
 These dogs need lots of physical movement.
 If you run or bike, have your blue heeler accompany you on a leash.
-Take long hikes with him, or practice and compete in agility, rally, flyball or other canine sports.
+Take long hikes with him, or practice and compete in agility, rally, flyball, or other canine sports.

-You won't have to spend much time grooming your blue heeler.
+Australian cattle dog grooming is easy, so you won't have to spend much time grooming your blue heeler.
 He sports a short, but double, coat designed to resist water and dirt.
 He does shed, so you'll need to give him a quick brushing once or twice weekly.
 His undercoat blows semi-annually, but it isn't the overwhelming hair event experienced by owners of long-haired canines.
 It just means you'll have to brush him more often during that period, using a dog brush "rake" to get rid of the undercoat.
 Your blue heeler won't require bathing unless he's filthy.